Akademik Shokalskiy current position

 Review of Akademik Shokalskiy

-MV Akademik Shokalskiy ("Академик Шокальский”) is an ice-strengthened vessel owned by Russian Federation and operated under charter by the Sydney NSW-based Aurora Expeditions (Australian company specializing in Arctic and Antarctic cruises).
+The 1982-built MV Akademik Shokalskiy ("Академик Шокальский") is an ice-strengthened vessel/polar expedition cruise ship owned by Russian Federation and operated under charter by the Christchurch NZ-based Heritage Expeditions (New Zealand travel company specializing in Arctic and Antarctic cruises and wildlife tours).
 The vessel is state-owned but managed by FERHRI - Vladivostok's "Far Eastern Regional Hydrometeorological Research Institute".
+The other vessel chartered by Heritage Expeditions NZ is Professor Khromov (1983-built, aka Spirit of Enderby).

-This polar-class expedition ship was built in Finland and was originally used as oceanographic research vessel.
+This polar-class expedition ship was built in Finland and was originally used as an oceanographic research vessel.
 Following the 1998 major drydock refurbishment, the ship started operations on Arctic and Antarctic research missions and also on privately chartered polar expedition cruise itineraries.
+From the same Akademik Shuleykin-class are also the research ships (converted and now operated as cruise vessels) Akademik Shuleykin (1982, now Polar Pioneer), Professor Molchanov (1982), Professor Multanovskiy (1983) and Professor Khromov (1984, fka Spirit of Enderby).

 The ship is named after Yuly Mikhailovich Shokalsky (1856-1940) - Russian oceanographer and cartographer.
 The ship's amenities and onboard facilities include 2 passenger decks, dining room, bar, library, sauna room.